Hoopaugi/Message-Board/plan.md

 ## 1. Questions, problems & notes

+These need to be split and organized better

 - Does a board need an ID or is the name enough
 - How to implement pagination / thread archiving
 - Should thread bumping be weighted in some way?
 (OP can't bump, first comment by new user > another comment by already partisipating user)